 With the letter of offer for a placement, you can complete your enrolment in the CPE unit at the University of Divinity.
 Please contact the Registrar at your Home College for assistance.

-Contact CPE Program Director
+Contact the CPE Director

 Allison Whitby